 Summary of known states:

-First published state, as editioned for subscribers rather more fully developed tonally so the inscription lower right obscured.
+As editioned for subscribers rather more fully developed tonally so the inscription lower right obscured.
 Adds initials ‘JSC’ lower left.
 Cf Tate T06448.
-And as issued by Cotman in volume form, 1811, with pencil title by the artist, cf eg NWHCM : FAP5 : F, NWHCM : 1956.254.5 : F
+And as issued by Cotman in volume form, 1811, printed in black ink on heavyweight, soft, wove paper 475 x 340 mm with pencil title by the artist, cf eg NWHCM : FAP5 : F, NWHCM : 1956.254.5 : F

-Second published state as reworked by H G Bohn, 1838 for inclusion in ‘Cotman’s Liber Studiorum’ as plate 13.
-Perhaps more richly inked and with an etched title inscription at the bottom of the plate and number XIII top right, cf eg Tate T11499, NWHCM : 1923.86.5 : F
+As editioned by H G Bohn in ‘Specimens of Architectural Remains in various Counties in England, but especially in Norfolk.
+Etched by John Sell Cotman’, 1838, for inclusion in ‘Cotman’s Liber Studiorum’, Vol.2, series V, plate 13.
+Perhaps more richly inked and with an etched title inscription at the bottom centre of subject ‘Duncomb Park.
+Yorkshire’. and numbered ‘XIII’ top right, cf eg Tate T11499, NWHCM : 1923.86.5 : F